-Adirondack was founded over fourty years ago in Ohio.
+Adirondack was founded over forty years ago in Ohio.
 This makes them one of the oldest family-owned pet food brands in the United States.

-Adirondack is known for slow cooking their pet food.
-They believe that this leads to a higher starch conversion which inturn leads to increased stamin and energy.
+Adirondack is known for slow-cooking their pet food.
+They believe that this leads to a higher starch conversion, which in turn leads to increased stamina and energy.

 Adirondack Product Range

 Adirondack has a moderate range of dry dog food recipes.
 This product range does include some of the popular niches such as puppy food, weight management food, and food for large or small breed dogs.

 Adirondack does not produce wet or canned dog food or any other the other specialty varieties such as freeze-dried dog food, dehydrated dog food, or fresh dog food.